jvanlangen/ReadersWriterLockAsync/README.md

 **Some readers and writers**

 Let's add two readers and then two writers.
-The expected behavior shoudl be:
+The expected behavior should be:
 1) reader A and B should run parallel
 2) writer C
 3) writer D